botbuildtra/HighFrequencyTradingSVMs/README.md

 ## Feature Generation Steps

+These are the steps to follow to process the data for the Support Vector Machine algorithm to be used.

 1. Split dataset into train and test partitions.

 2. Calculate features (price, sma, ewma, mfi, rsi) for each instrument.